This feature requires a Vimeo Advanced, Business, Premium, or Enterprise account with the Events feature added.

 - Invite guests to join with their webcam and share their screens

 - Playback videos from your Vimeo account live

 - Match your branding with images, logos, and lower thirds.

 - Use our live interactive features such as polls, Q&A, and chat.

 To go live using this method, click the Start event button in the upper right corner.
 After a moment your webinar will be live to your audience.

 When you’re ready to stop streaming, click End in the upper right corner.
-You will see a message indicating your stream has ended and have the option to Manage webinar, which will take you back to the webinar management page, or close the window which will refresh the broadcaster page.
+You will see a message indicating your stream has ended and have the option to Manage webinar, which will take you back to the webinar management page, or close the window which will refresh the web-based production tool page.

 Note that this method does not include simulcasting, Auto CC, and detailed stream health metrics.